10 Ways How Complex PTSD Can Affect Intimate Relationships

 The first step to alleviating some of the symptoms related to your CPTSD is to start taking care of yourself.
 Even when you don’t feel like doing anything, it is important to have a routine and stick to it.
 This can offer you a greater sense of purpose, and you may start to feel better after some time.

-Moreover, making sure you get adequate sleep, the right amount of calories, and exercise regularly will help ensure that you are staying physically healthy, which can help.
+Moreover, when loving someone with complex PTSD, making sure you get adequate sleep, the right amount of calories, and exercise regularly will help ensure that you are staying physically healthy, which can help.

 2. Work on self-esteem